Installer Didn't Run

 Verify that the installer you downloaded matches the operating system installed on the device.

-On some platforms, especially Linux, installers are further specific to the distribution type and system architecture.
+On some platforms, especially Linux, installers are further specific to distribution type and system architecture.

-For example, a Linux installer built for one distribution family may not run on another, and an installer compiled for a 64-bit system will not run on a 32-bit system.
+For example, a Linux installer built for one distribution family may not run on another, and an installer compiled for a 64-bit system will not run on a different architecture.

-If an installer fails to run or exits immediately, this is often a sign that the distribution type or architecture does not match.
+If an installer fails to run or exits immediately, this is often a sign of an OS, distribution, architecture, or policy mismatch.

 Check File Permissions